unsecured-company/gitrip/README.md

 - Detect and handle stale/slow downloads
 - Follow redirects and display the final URL
 - Identify if HTTP and HTTPS point to the same resource and use only one
-- Thoroughly test edge cases
+- Context, signal catching
-- Context
+- Tag parsing

 ## Acknowledgments
 - [Maxime Arthaud – git-dumper](https://github.com/arthaud/git-dumper)